Student Handbook: Section 3: Student Activities

-How to Start a Campus Organization
+How to Start a New Registered Student Organization

-- Officer requirements
+- Officer and member requirements

-- Student Association policies
+- Student Government Association policies

-- Organization Moderator requirements
+- Organization Advisor requirements

 - A copy of the organization's revised bylaws

-- A list of interested student members
+- A list of interested student members (founding members)

 - The organization's current list of student officers in good academic standing

 - A cover letter stating the organization's desire to seek University recognition